ohcnetwork/docs/docs/devops/Deploy/Care/digitalOcean/index.md

 - Navigate to the Networking tab in the DigitalOcean Console.
 - Click on the VPC section.
 - Click on the Create VPC button.
+- Choose Datacenter region.
+- Select Generate an IP range for me option.
-- Choose suitable options for the VPC and click on Create VPC.
+- click on Create VPC.

 ## Setting up the Database

 - Navigate to the Databases tab in the DigitalOcean Console.
 - Click on the `Create Database` button.
+- Select the required datacenter region.
+- Select the VPC for the database (make sure the datacenter is same as the one of the VPC created above)
 - Choose the PostgreSQL database engine.
-- Set the VPN to the one created in the previous step.
-- Choose ideal options for the database and click on Create Database.
+- Select the CPU, plan and storage based on the requirements.
+- choose a unique database name.
+- Add tags for access control.
+- click on the `Create Database Cluster` button.

 ## Setting up Spaces

 - Navigate to the Spaces Objects Storage tab in the DigitalOcean Console.
+- Click on the `Create a Space` button.
+- Choose the datacenter region.
 - Enable CDN for faster content delivery.
-- Set bucket name and set the suitable options to create the bucket.
+- Set bucket name and press on the `Create a Spaces Bucket`.

 ## Setting up the App Platform

+- Decide the domain name for the app.
+  - Care FE App: `care.example.com`
+  - Care BE App: `care-api.example.com`

 ### 1. Deploy Care FE App
   - Fork the [care_fe](https://github.com/ohcnetwork/care_fe) repository from [ohcnetwork](https://github.com/ohcnetwork)